jmtrurod/Banking-System/README.md

 - MongoDB to save logs in the api

 ## Postman Collection
-The following link provides a Postman collection so testing this API will be faster for the user: https://www.getpostman.com/collections/d9259f9872503e84b7d3
+The following url provides a Postman collection so testing this API will be faster for the user: https://www.getpostman.com/collections/d9259f9872503e84b7d3